peterthiemann/uniqueness/kindly/pldi20-rebuttal.md

 now answer specific questions.

 ## Linear Haskell
-LH indeed does indeed have a formalized core calculus.
+LH does indeed have a formalized core calculus.
 However, only type checking is formalized, not inference.
 The inference implemented is
 partial (as pointed out by the GHC maintainers themselves), which